 Emily: Yeah it makes you think about "What is happy?"
 I mean, how do you define happy?
 Is happiness making a lot of money?
 Is it shooting for specific clients?
 Is it photographing specific people?
-I think, personally, for me, that answer has changed and transformed as I've gotten older which is a good thing and a bad thing. [laughing] You work so hard at one thing and eventually you realise that you have other needs and need to be more well-rounded.
+I think, personally, for me, that answer has changed and transformed as I've gotten older which is a good thing and a bad thing. [laughing] You work so hard at one thing and eventually you realize that you have other needs and need to be more well-rounded.

 Mo: It's true.
 And, for me, it boils down to the fact that generally, this career makes me happy.
 I mean, it's the only thing that I kind of know how to do. [both laughing] But getting your foot into photography is hard, too, just like any other career.
-You can sacrifice a lot for it and later realise that it's not for everyone.
+You can sacrifice a lot for it and later realize that it's not for everyone.